 So how do I go about hiring an expert?

-Not every expert is right for your business and similarly not every SEO company ill work for you, no matter how successful they have been with other clients.
+Not every expert is right for your business and similarly not every SEO company will work for you, no matter how successful they have been with other clients.
 Selecting the right contractor does present a few conflicts but that’s expected: reason being there isn’t a single “right” choice.
 Choosing to hire one firm over another is a very personal choice and while two different firms might be well equipped to handle the job, they may offer overlapping or conflicting SEO solutions.

 What to consider

 Factors such as your objectives, the method you want used and more importantly the direction in which you want your product, brand or business taken: all these are factors that weigh in when selecting an SEO company.
-When talking to a consultant, you might want to ask about existing clients and also try to find out as much as you can about their tactics and how effective they have been in the past.
+When talking to a SEO consultant, you might want to ask about existing clients and also try to find out as much as you can about their tactics and how effective they have been in the past.

 The right questions